tatevmane/DS5100FinalProject/README.md

 ### For Die Class

-#Define faces for the die
+Define faces for the die:
 faces = [1, 2, 3, 4, 5, 6]

-#Create a Die instance
+Create a Die instance:
 my_die = Die(faces)

-#Change the weight of a face
+Change the weight of a face:
 my_die.weight(1, 2.5)

-#Roll the die
+Roll the die:
 outcome = my_die.dice_roll()

-#Get the current state of the die
-state = my_die.dice_state()
+Get the current state of the die: state = my_die.dice_state()

 ### For Game Class